Komm, gib mir deine Hand / Sie liebt dich: Background and development

 Musicologist Walter Everett writes that both translations take great liberties.
 He singles out the chorus of "Sie liebt dich" in particular, which became, "Sie liebt dich / yeah, yeah, yeah / denn mit dir allein / kann sie nur glücklich sein."
 These lyrics translate to English as: "She loves you / yeah, yeah, yeah / for with you alone / can she only be happy."
 In his book Revolution in the Head, Ian MacDonald says, "The German rewrite didn't go so far as insisting on 'ja, ja, ja'."
-Womack writes a more direct translation of "I Want to Hold Your Hand" would be "Ich möchte deine Hand halten".
+Womack writes that a more direct translation of "I Want to Hold Your Hand" would be "Ich möchte deine Hand halten".

 Recording

 On 24 January 1964 at EMI Recording Studios, engineer Norman Smith made a tape-to-tape copy of the basic rhythm track of "I Want to Hold Your Hand" from take 17 of the original 17 October 1963 session.
 The tape was brought by Martin and Smith during their travels to Paris, where they met with the Beatles.
 On 29 January 1964, the Beatles were due in the studio to record the German translations.
 In an interview for Mark Lewisohn's 1988 book The Complete Beatles Recording Sessions, Martin recalled of the day:

 I fixed the session for late-morning.
 Norman Smith, myself, and the translator, a chap named Nicolas, all got to the studio on time, but there was no sign of the Beatles.
 We waited an hour before I telephoned their suite at the George V hotel.
 Neil Aspinall answered, "They're in bed, they've decided not to go to the studio".
 I went crazy – it was the first time they had refused to do anything for me.
 "You tell them they've got to come, otherwise I shall be so angry it isn't true!
 I'm coming over right now".
 So the German and I jumped into a taxi, we got to the hotel and I barged into their suite, to be met by this incredible sight, right out of the Mad Hatter's tea party.
 Jane Asher – Paul [McCartney]'s girlfriend – with her long red hair, was pouring tea from a china pot, and the others were sitting around her like March Hares.
 They took one look at me and exploded, like in a school room when the headmaster enters.
 Some dived onto the sofa and hid behind cushions, others dashed behind curtains.
 "You are bastards!"
 I screamed, to which they responded with impish little grins and roguish apologies.
 Within minutes we were on our way to the studio.

 On "Sie liebt dich", John Lennon plays his Rickenbacker 325 Capri (left) because the Gibson J-160E (right) heard on "She Loves You" went missing.